Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 • Sufficient water: Make sure your dog always has access to fresh water.

-• Avoid cold: Protect your dog from hypothermia, especially in winter.
+• Avoid the cold: Protect your dog from hypothermia, especially in winter.

-Blood in the urine of female dogs: Pay special attention
+Blood in the urine of female dogs: Special attention to consider

-In female dogs, blood in the urine can be due to heat, but other causes such as infections or tumors should also be considered.
-Note whether the symptoms persist for a long time or are unusually severe.
+In female dogs, blood in the urine can be caused by being in heat, but other causes such as infections or tumors should also be considered.
+Pay attention to whether the symptoms persist or are unusually severe.

-Conclusion: Blood in the dog’s urine – What you should know
+Conclusion: Blood in a dog's urine – Here's what you should know

-Blood in a dog's urine is a warning sign that shouldn't be ignored.
-With the right diagnosis and treatment, you can help your dog quickly.
-The most important points at a glance:
+Blood in a dog's urine is a warning sign that you shouldn't ignore.
+With the right diagnosis and treatment, you can quickly help your dog.
+Here's an overview of the most important points:

-• Possible causes: From cystitis to kidney stones or tumors.
+• Possible causes: From bladder infections to kidney stones or tumors.

 • Prevention: A healthy diet, sufficient water and protection from the cold are crucial.

-The faster you react, the better the chances of your dog's recovery.
-If you have any concerns, always consult your veterinarian to ensure the best possible treatment!
+The faster you react, the better the chances of your dog recovering.
+If you have any doubts, always talk to your veterinarian to ensure the best possible treatment!

 Back to blog